ksuematsu/haruna/README.md

   Answerer
-    step 1: check out the test at qiita step 2: answer the question at goole.drive
+    step 1: check out the test at qiita step 2: answer the questions at goole.drive
     (why the test page and answer page have got separated !!!???) step 3: change the channel topic of "weekly_test" channel (add answerer's name) (this step is the most frustrated moment for me..)